What does success look like to you?

 Your referral traffic will tell you which of your paid and organic marketing channels are working best for your mobile users.
 If you advertise on mobile channels like Instagram, it’s important to track how many visitors they’re sending your way.

-Organic traffic is a marketing KPI that shows you how many mobile users are performing the searches for keywords that you rank for.
+Organic traffic is a digital marketing KPI that shows you how many mobile users are performing the searches for keywords that you rank for.

 Conversion Rates from Mobile-Optimized Landing Pages

 If you have a mobile-optimized landing page on your mobile site, you’ll want to track how well it’s working.
 Are you collecting emails in exchange for a gated content offer?
 How is that gated offer affecting the way people interact with your site as a whole?